Fan translation of video games: Gaming culture and learning

-While many studies covering fan translation examine the more technical aspects of extracting the text and manipulating it to translate it, some others emphasize on the literacy and language related practices gamers develop through their engagement in the fan translation of games.
+While many studies covering fan translation examine the more technical aspects of extracting the text and manipulating it to translate it, some others focus on the literacy and language related practices gamers develop through their engagement in the fan translation of games.
 They adopt many roles, acquire and put into practice not only IT skills but also linguistic and sociocultural skills, and maintain interesting conversations online with fellow gamers that lead to meaningful and situated metalinguistic discussions on language chunks and translation strategies.